MatejTymes/JavaFixes/README.md

     assertThat(decimal("-1.2").hashCode(), equalTo(decimal("-1.200").hashCode()));
 ```

-* sensible defaults - in case rounding is needed (division, number de-scaling and de-precisioninig) `Decimal` uses rounding `HALF_UP` (the one we used in school) as default (you can pass in your own rounding mode).
-Also the division produces by default results with precision of maximum 34 significant digits (but you can pass your own limit, or define limit in number of decimal digits)
+* sensible defaults - in case rounding is needed (division, number de-scaling and de-precisioninig) `Decimal` uses rounding `HALF_UP` (the one we used in school) as default (but you can pass in your own rounding mode in case you want different result).
+Also the division produces by default results with precision of maximum 34 significant digits (once again you can pass your own limit, or define limit in number of decimal digits)

 * readable - able to use underscores during creation to improve readability (as in Java 7).
 Also can use short creation method `d(...)`: